 How to maintain list hygiene?

 List hygiene is a set of practices you use to ensure the good quality of your list.
-In your GetResponse account, it’s also the name for a feature that gives you the ability to remove and blacklist contacts from your lists.
+In your GetResponse account, it’s also the name for a feature that gives you the ability to remove and block contacts from your lists.

 Note: it’s best not to limit your list hygiene activities to the options that we offer in the List Hygiene feature.